bhavikkumar/terraform-master/README.md

 Name | Description
 ---- | -----------
-cloudtrail_bucket_id | The name of the cloudtrail bucket where all trails will be centralised development_account_alias | The alias of the development account development_account_id | The development account id development_cloudtrail_log_arn | The ARN of the cloudtrail log for the development account
+cloudtrail_bucket_id | The name of the cloudtrail bucket where all trails will be centralised default_kms_key_arn | The KMS Key id which can be used by all users and AWS services development_account_alias | The alias of the development account development_account_id | The development account id development_cloudtrail_log_arn | The ARN of the cloudtrail log for the development account